 It is possible that a decision has been published multiple times.
 First, in unreported format, then sometimes in an unauthorised law report series, and finally in an authorised law report series.
 Commonwealth v Tasmania, an important case about the balance of powers between the Commonwealth and the states, exists in unreported format and was reported (published) in the Commonwealth Law Reports, Australian Law Reports, and Australian Law Journal Reports.
-Reports found in the unauthorised report series are referred to as parallel citations.
+Reports found in the unauthorised report series and the medium neutral citation are referred to as parallel citations.